-All the necessary controls are available on the top of the Ruark R5, and that “dial-within-a-dial” arrangement – Ruark calls it “RotoDial” – is mimicked by the remote control.
-It pairs very quickly with the unit and, since it uses radio frequencies, it doesn’t require line-of-sight to issue instructions.
+All the necessary controls are available on the top panel of the R5, and that “dial-within-a-dial” arrangement (Ruark calls it a “RotoDial”) is mimicked by the remote control.
+It pairs super-quickly with the unit and, since it uses radio frequencies, it doesn’t require line-of-sight to issue instructions.

 Realistically, what are you entitled to expect from a single box that’s absolutely bursting with functionality?
-Is it fair to expect sound quality on a par with a wireless speaker of a similar cost, when all of the research and development time and money has gone into making the wireless speaker do just one thing really well?
-I don’t think so.
-I think context is everything.
+Is it fair to expect sound quality on a par with a wireless speaker of similar cost, when all of the research and development time and money has gone into making the wireless speaker do just one thing really well?
+Surely not.
+Surely context is everything.

 Straight from the box it’s overwhelmingly bassy, just as it was last time.
-And just as before, a quick glance at the audio menus reveals that “loudness” is on – and because the woofer is firing straight onto a hard surface from maybe 4cm away, it needs turning off pronto.
-That doesn’t stop the R5’s bass from sounding just slightly estranged from the rest of the frequency range, but it helps no end in bringing more unity to the presentation; and b) is a bit better than last time.
+And just as before, a quick glance at the “audio” menus reveals “loudness” is on – and because the woofer is firing straight onto a hard surface from maybe 4cm away, it needs turning off pronto.
+Some judicious finessing of the R5’s EQ options helps integrate the low frequencies into the rest of the audio information quite smoothly, which a) helps no end in bringing a deal more unity to the presentation; and b) is a bit better than last time.

-The soundstage is reasonably broad and well defined, and remains coherent even when music becomes complicated and multi-layered.
-The R5 handles dynamic shifts pretty well, and prevents Four Tet’s high-end excesses getting, well, excessive.
-There’s quite pleasing balance from the top of the frequency range down through the mids, where vocalists enjoy plenty of the detail.
+The soundstage is reasonably broad and well defined, and remains coherent even when music gets complicated and multi-layered.
+The R5 handles dynamic shifts pretty well, and prevents the Russian EDM’s high-end excesses getting, well, too excessive.

-Everything snaps along nicely; even though the lower frequencies can sound a little remote, the Ruark’s overall tonality is convincing and (once the “loudness” control is defeated) bass is well controlled.
-The overall presentation isn’t the most out-and-out exciting you’ll ever hear, but in all honesty its rather judicious approach is preferable to the sort of over-caffeinated enthusiasm this sort of money can buy elsewhere.
+Everything snaps along nicely – the Ruark’s overall tonality is convincing and (once the “loudness” control is defeated) bass is well controlled.
+The overall presentation isn’t the most out-and-out exciting you’ve ever heard – but, in all honesty, its rather judicious approach is preferable to the sort of over-caffeinated enthusiasm this sort of money can buy elsewhere.

-Perhaps the most pleasant surprise is the quality of the integrated phono stage.
-It’s quite often an afterthought, even in systems that don’t have the nap hand of functionality that the Ruark R5 features.
+Perhaps the most unexpected aspect is the quality of the integrated phono stage.
+This sort of thing is quite often an afterthought, even in systems that don’t have the nap hand of functionality the R5 does.
 But there’s a good dose of the warmth and instinctive integration that makes vinyl such an enduring format.

-And in all honesty, you’re not spoiled for choice in this area of the market.
-As I said at the top of this review, if you want to stick to streaming using a wireless speaker then you’ll only really be ticking three of the above four boxes.
-The Roberts Stream 67 is the closest thing to the R5 (in terms of functionality) that’s worth considering – and it looks, and sounds, like the £600 it costs.
+And the fact remains: you’re not spoiled for choice.
+In terms of both aspirations and functionality, the Roberts Stream 67 is the closest thing to the R5 that’s worth considering – and it looks, and sounds, like the £600 it costs.
 Which is another way of saying it doesn’t look, or sound, as good as the R5.